Fusho-n-Delilah/spring-boot-ssr-hr-app/README.md

 User Functionality:

-a user is able to do all the general functions that you would expect such as: view their salary info, request time off, submit their time sheets, change their contact information, and view their pay stubs
+a user is able to do all the general functions that you would expect such as: view their salary info, request time off, submit their time sheets, change their contact information, and view their pay stubs.

 ![image](https://github.com/user-attachments/assets/fee02dda-e009-413c-b44e-a718c8a33448)
 submitting a timesheet.
 The ability to change their timesheet is prevented if they have an approved timesheet for the current pay period